-The president was undergoing routine tests related to a previously diagnosed heart condition, according to his spokeswoman, Farahnaz Ispahani.
+Spokeswoman Farahnaz Ispahani said last week that the president was undergoing routine tests related to a previously diagnosed heart condition.

-His trip sparked rumors that he had suffered a heart attack, but a spokesman for Prime Minister Yousuf Raza Gilani, Farhatullah Babar, described those reports as "speculative, imaginary and untrue."
+The trip to Dubai sparked rumors that Zardari had suffered a heart attack.
+But Babar has described those reports as "speculative, imaginary and untrue."

-The president went to Dubai "at the insistence" of his children, the prime minister said.
-Zardari had been in exile there before.
+Babar added that the president went to Dubai "at the insistence" of his children.